apple/swift-evolution-staging/README.md

   /// This initializer does not try to repair ill-formed code unit sequences.
   /// If any are found, the result of the initializer is `nil`.
   ///
-  /// The following example calls this initializer with pointers to the
+  /// The following example calls this initializer with the contents of two
-  /// contents of two different `CChar` arrays---first with a well-formed UTF-8
+  /// different `CChar` arrays---first with a well-formed UTF-8
   /// code unit sequence and then with an ill-formed code unit sequence.
   ///
-  ///     let validUTF8: [CChar] = [67, 97, 102, -61, -87]
+  ///     let validUTF8: [CChar] = [67, 97, 0, 102, -61, -87]
   ///     validUTF8.withUnsafeBufferPointer {
-  ///         let s = String.init(validatingAsUTF8: $0)
+  ///         let s = String(validatingAsUTF8: $0)
   ///         print(s)
   ///     }
   ///     // Prints "Optional("Café")"
   ///
   ///     let invalidUTF8: [CChar] = [67, -61, 0]
   ///     invalidUTF8.withUnsafeBufferPointer {
-  ///         let s = String.init(validatingAsUTF8: $0)
+  ///         let s = String(validatingAsUTF8: $0)
   ///         print(s)
   ///     }
   ///     // Prints "nil"